lorenco22/hello-world/README.md

 # hello-world
 new challenge
-I am Ogi from Europe and and I got interested in open source
+I am Ogi from Europe  and I got interested in open source